 About 3\% offsets between the median ratios of LL3 and Nysa\texorpdfstring{$_{\rm S}$}{S}, and between LL6 and Flora are likely due to limitations of the model, which is sensitive to differences in space-weathering states between meteorites and asteroids.
 These effects on spectral shape may be more complex than the simple exponential function adopted in our implementation of the Shkuratov model.

-Overall, the derived mineralogies support a shared origin for LL3 meteorites and the Nysa\texorpdfstring{$_{\rm S}$}{S} family, and for higher petrologic types for the Flora family, although Nysa\texorpdfstring{$_{\rm S}$}{S} likely contributed to a fraction of the more equilibrated material.
+Overall, the derived mineralogies support a shared origin for LL3 meteorites and the Nysa\texorpdfstring{$_{\rm S}$}{S} family, and between higher petrologic types and the Flora family, although Nysa\texorpdfstring{$_{\rm S}$}{S} may have contributed to a fraction of the more equilibrated material.

 The progression in bulk silicate mineralogy observed among LL chondrites with increasing petrologic type may reflect (1) an increasing contribution from the Flora family and a decreasing contribution from the Nysa\texorpdfstring{$_{\rm S}$}{S} family to the LL meteorite record, and/or (2) chemical modification driven by parent-body thermal metamorphism.
 Progressive equilibration during metamorphism involves oxidation and redistribution of iron into silicate phases, which has been shown to favor higher olivine abundances at the expense of metallic Fe and low-Ca pyroxene, for example through the reaction: